-Do You Discriminate Against Older Workers—Even Subtly?
+Do You Discriminate Against Older Workers—Even Unconsciously?

-Age Discrimination in Unemployment
+Age Discrimination and the Unemployment Rate

-Age discrimination is illegal at any phase of the employment relationship including job postings, job descriptions, interviews, hiring, salaries, job assignments, merit increases, performance management and evaluation, training, disciplinary actions, promotions, demotions, benefits, employment termination, and layoffs.
+Age discrimination is illegal at any phase of the employment relationship, including job postings, job descriptions, interviews, hiring, salaries, job assignments, merit increases, performance management and evaluation, training, disciplinary actions, promotions, demotions, benefits, employment termination, and layoffs.

-If you treat older employees differently, you do risk the potential of an age discrimination lawsuit, even if your intentions and actions were above reproach.
-Also, older employees are demonstrating a stronger inclination to sue in an employment environment that offers jobs that are primarily underpaid and service-type minimum wage occupations.
+Older employees are demonstrating a stronger inclination to sue in an employment environment that offers jobs that are primarily underpaid and service-type minimum wage occupations.